Six-day racing: Reinventing six day cycling

+In 1986, German cycling manager Winfried Holtmann revived six-day races in Stuttgart, Münster and Leipzig.
+As part of the promotion for the races, Holtmann and German game designer Walter Toncar designed the board game 6-Tage Rennen (6-Day Race).
+However, the revival did not catch on, and was abandoned after one season.

-Founded in 2013, Madison Sports Group, a promoter of cycling events, decided in 2015 to reinvigorate the competition through the introduction of new Six day cycling events in six major cities across the globe, which together form the Six Day Series.
+Madison Sports Group, a promoter of cycling events founded in 2013, decided in 2015 to reinvigorate the competition through the introduction of new six-day cycling events in six major cities across the globe, which together form the Six Day Series.
 The series starts in London travelling across the world, where it touches down in Berlin, Copenhagen, Melbourne and Manchester, before concluding in Brisbane.
-Although the Six Day Series is their flagship concept, MSG have previously promoted the Rotterdam, Amsterdam and Mallorca Six Day events and are unveiling as Hong Kong the first host in Asia in March 2019.
+Although the Six Day Series is their flagship concept, MSG had previously promoted the Rotterdam, Amsterdam and Mallorca Six Day events and were unveiling Hong Kong as the first host in Asia in March 2019.

 In 2015, not long after the London 2012 Olympic Games, Madison Sports Group brought Six day Cycling back to London, the event being held at the Lee Valley Velodrome, which had been built as part of the Olympic legacy.
-Sir Bradley Wiggins chose the 2016 London event as his last UK track appearance and riders like the Australian Olympic gold medallists Cameron Meyer and Callum Scotson have also featured.
+Sir Bradley Wiggins chose the 2016 London event as his last UK track appearance, and riders including the Australian Olympic gold medallists Cameron Meyer and Callum Scotson have also raced.

 The women's event has also grown with the opportunity to compete in the Madison, an added attraction for some of the world's best exponents of track racing.
-Two-time world champion Kirsten Wild has attended in previous years, whilst Six Day Manchester 2019 will see Britain's joint most-decorated female Olympic track cyclist, Laura Kenny, compete.
-Kenny will also be joined by Six Day London 2017 and Olympic team Pursuit champion Katie Archibald, and fellow British Cycling teammate Elinor Barker, an Olympic, two-time world and four-time European champion.
+Two-time world champion Kirsten Wild had attended in previous years, while in Six Day Manchester 2019 Britain's joint most-decorated female Olympic track cyclist at the time, Laura Kenny, competed, joined by Six Day London 2017 and Olympic team Pursuit champion Katie Archibald, and fellow British Cycling teammate Elinor Barker, an Olympic, two-time world and four-time European champion.